JordanAlec/minimal-webhooks/README.md

 Common issues include:
 - The WebhookUrl not being set or that the URL cannot recieve a HEAD request.
 You can disable this check by removing the 'webhookOptions.WebhookUrlIsReachable()' call.
 - The WebhookActionType not matching the client to the event.
 All events are sent by looking through the clients that have subscribed to a particular action type.
 - The EntityTypeName not matching the 'data' passed into the event.
-The 'CreateEvent' call is generic.
+The 'Create' call is generic.
 The EntityTypeName must match the full type name or you can call 'GetEntityTypeName' on any object.
 - Disabled flag on the client is set to 'true'.
 Not events are passed to disabled clients.